itskevinwang/itskevinwang/README.md

 <h1 align="center"> Hi, I'm Kevin! </h1>

-### About
--  **Pronouns :** He/Him
--  I work on Software Development 👨🏻‍💻, Gen AI 🎨, and LLMs 📄
--  Ask me about Machine Leaning, Research, and Software Engineering!

 **Note:** Most of my repositories including course projects and research work are hidden.
 If you'd like to see these and have a valid reason, feel free to send me an email and request my gitfront.io link.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------